evanmarshall-dev/dev-setup/README.md

   npm install -g npm@latest
   ```

-  - For managing node packages I prefer YARN as it is newer, easier to use, and more secure.
-To install yarn type the following command in the terminal:
+  - For managing node packages you can use YARN or simply the global install of NPM from above.
+To install yarn type the following command in the terminal (It is not a problem to have them both installed):

   ```javascript
   npm install -g yarn